 a few tablespoons of coarsely chopped dill or cilantro

 For Date Vinaigrette:

-- Add the extra-virgin olive oil and the warm water (starting with 3 tablespoons) to the macerated dates and garlic in the blender jar.
-Blend until the vinaigrette is smooth, adding a few more teaspoons of warm water to thin the vinaigrette, if needed.
+Add the extra-virgin olive oil and the warm water (starting with 2 tablespoons) to the macerated dates and garlic in the blender jar.
+Blend until the vinaigrette is smooth, adding a few more teaspoons of warm water at a time to thin the vinaigrette.
 You're looking for a slightly thick vinaigrette, but one that can still be drizzled or poured.
 Add salt and sherry vinegar, to taste.

 Place the carrots and chickpeas on a sheet pan or baking dish lined with parchment that’s large enough to fit them in a single, even layer.
 Toss with 1/4 cup of the date vinaigrette, Aleppo pepper, cumin seed, coriander seed, and a few large pinches of kosher salt until evenly coated.
 It may seem like too much vinaigrette, but it’ll reduce down and coat the carrots and chickpeas—so don’t skimp!
 Spread the carrots and chickpeas in a single, even layer.
 Roast until the carrots and chickpeas are golden and the carrots are fork-tender, stirring 4 to 5 times to ensure even roasting and to avoid the vinaigrette burning in open areas of the pan (but don't be too concerned--it's why you're using parchment!).
 The roasting time will depend on the freshness and size of the carrots – anywhere from 25 minutes to 45+ minutes.
 If the carrots are browning too quickly but aren’t tender, lower the oven to 375 degrees F and continue roasting until tender.